 Colorful Painted Tin Can Garden

-Save those empty tin cans from the recycling bin, and turn them into vibrant planters for your indoor vertical garden.
-Encourage your child to unleash their artistic side by painting and decorating the cans with bright colors and patterns.
+Save those empty tin cans from the recycling bin and turn them into vibrant planters for your indoor vertical garden.
+Please encourage your child to unleash their artistic side by painting and decorating the cans with bright colors and patterns.
 Attach the cans to a sturdy board or hang them from a rod using strong wire or twine.
 This DIY project not only adds a pop of color to your child’s living space but also teaches them about upcycling and resourcefulness.

 Magnetic Wall Planters